-Then gradually add the real sugar (only 1 cup in the entire recipe), until stiff peaks form (tips stand straight up as shown in the above photo).
+Then gradually add the real sugar (only 1 cup in the entire recipe or double it if you don't want to use the sugar substitute), until stiff peaks form (tips stand straight up as shown in the above photo).

 Pour batter into an ungreased 10-inch tube pan.
 (I love that I didn't have to grease the pan; so much easier.)